rasmusheidalolesen/TT_CrackWEP/README.md

-Hello and welcome to my WEP dictionary script.
+Hello and welcome to my WEPcrack script.

 First things first.
 The following can only be run in a POSIX system.
 In my case I have used Backtrack If you want to use another POSIX system make sure to do: